RupankarCh/my-notes/Cloud Computing/readme.md

 ### Compute: Services for running applications
 - **Virtual Machines (EC2, Azure VMs, Compute Engine)** users rent virtualized hardware where they have full control over the OS and software stack.
 - **Serverless Functions** (Lambda, Azure Functions, Cloud Functions) A "Function-as-a-Service"(FaaS) model, where developers upload code and the provider handles all server management, scaling, and execution.
+  - **a cloud-native model where developers deploy code without managing servers**, as the cloud provider automatically provisions, scales, and manages the infrastructure.
 - **Containerization: (EKS- AKS, GKE)** All three provider managed services for Kubernetes, allowing developers to package applications with their dependencies for consistent deployment across different environments.
 - **Batch Processing:** High-performance computing (HPC) services designed to run thousands of parallel jobs for complex simulations or data processing tasks.
 - **Edge Computing**:(AWS Wavelength, Azure Stack Edge) Extending compute power closer to the user or IoT devices to reduce latency for real-time applications.